miccaelaa/Python-Codecademy/README.md

 Sal runs the biggest shipping company in the tri-county area, Sal’s Shippers.
 Sal wants to make sure that every single one of his customers has the best, and most affordable experience shipping their packages.
 In this project, you’ll build a program that will take the weight of a package and determine the cheapest way to ship that package using Sal’s Shippers.
 Write a shipping.py Python program that asks the user for the weight of their package and then tells them which method of shipping is cheapest and how much it will cost to ship their package using Sal’s Shippers.

+## 03. Lists

+##### Gradebook

+You are a student and you are trying to organize your subjects and grades using Python.
+Let’s explore what we’ve learned about lists to organize your subjects and scores.